EFFECTS OF ALBUMIN

 Ex vivo studies in precision-cut liver and renal tissue slices.

-Taken together, these findings uncover novel mechanisms by which albumin could protect organs from tissue damage, contributing to the understanding of why albumin infusions are useful in patients with advanced liver disease at risk of developing organ failures.
+In conclusion, these findings uncover novel mechanisms by which albumin protects organs from cytokine-induced tissue injury, providing new avenues for understanding why albumin infusions are an effective therapy in the management of patients with AD cirrhosis.

 We investigated the effect of albumin treatment (20% solution) on hypoalbuminemia, cardiocirculatory dysfunction, portal hypertension, and systemic inflammation in patients with decompensated cirrhosis with and without infections.